ucan-wg/spec/README.md

 ## 1.2 Intuition for Auth System Differences

-The below analogies illustrate several significant tradeoffs between these systems but are only accurate enough to build intuition.
-A good resource for a more thorough presentation of these tradeoffs is [Capability Myths Demolished].
+The below analogies illustrate several significant trade-offs between these systems but are only accurate enough to build intuition.
+A good resource for a more thorough presentation of these trade-offs is [Capability Myths Demolished].
 In this framework, UCAN approximates SPKI with some dynamic features.

 ### 1.2.1 Access Control Lists